2024 Palanca Awards

-The 72nd Carlos Palanca Memorial Awards for Literature was held on November 22, 2024, at the Philippine International Convention Center in Pasay City to commemorate the memory of Carlos T. Palanca, Sr. through an endeavor that would promote education and culture in the country.
+The 72nd Carlos Palanca Memorial Awards for Literature was held on November 22, 2024, at the Philippine International Convention Center in Pasay to commemorate the memory of Carlos Palanca through an endeavor that would promote education and culture in the country.

 A total of 54 writers, 31 of whom were first-time awardees, were chosen as this year's recipients.
 The total number of writing categories awarded was 22.
 Film director and writer Jun Robles Lana, recipient of the Palanca Awards Hall of Fame in 2006, was Guest of Honor and Speaker at this year's awarding ceremony.

 Four writers were elevated to the Hall of Fame, including Eros Sanchez Atalia, who clinched his fifth first prize for the novel "Thirty Virgins"; Mikael de Lara Co, for his poetry collection "Panayam sa Abo"; Miguel Antonio Alfredo V. Luarca, for his full-length play "Corridors"; and Joshua Lim So, for his one-act play "Pagkapit sa Hangin."
 The said award is given to writers who have won five (5) first places in any category.